CypherousSkies/reading-for-listeners/README.md

 `r4l [--in_path in/] [--out_path out/] [--lang en]` runs the suite of scanning and correction on all compatible files in the directory `in/` and  outputs mp3 files to `out/` using the language `en`.

 Run `r4l --list_langs` to list supported languages

+This program uses a lot of memory so I'd advise expanding your swap size by ~10GB (for debian use fixswap.sh)

 ### Benchmarks
 On my current setup (4 intel i7 8th gen cores, no gpu, debian 10, 5gb ram+7gb swap) takes `0.124*(word count)-3.8` seconds (r^2=0.942,n=6), which is actually pretty good, clocking in at around 10 words per second with some overhead.